livepeer/livepeer-monorepo/@livepeer/explorer/README.md

 ## Building

-You can build this app as a website or as an `electron` app.
+You can build this app as a website or as a desktop app (via `electron`).

 - **Website:** `yarn build:web` (or just plain `yarn build` works as well)
 - **Desktop:** `yarn build:desktop`